Section detail

 Pre-existing conditions

-- If an injury occurred while the worker was performing activities consistent with and required for, or reasonably related to, their employment.
+- If an injury occurred while the worker was performing an activity that was reasonably related to, originated from, or was the result of their employment.

-- If an injury happened in a time and place linked to employment and the worker is performing an activity required or related to their employment.
+- If an injury happened in a time and place linked to employment and the worker was performing an activity that was reasonably related to, originated from, or was the result of their employment.

 - A pre-existing condition or disease may be aggravated or accelerated by an accepted work-related injury.
 In such cases, POL and PRO 12/2017, Pre-Existing Conditions – Aggravation or Acceleration, will apply.